- 16 days Duration 16 days

 Mount Kailash is one of the world’s most elusive and exotic pilgrimage sites.
 Because of its remote location on the plateau, it is estimated that only a few thousand pilgrims a year make the trip, despite its vast Hindu and Buddhist significance.
 This trip entails a few days on the road, and trekking is involved in the journey’s middle stage.
 Highlights include driving, hiking on the scenic Tibetan plateau, and seeing the rich Tibetan culture and several monasteries.

 Trekking is a wellness activity that helps in detoxification.
-We now provide meals that include superfoods as part of the ingredients for better acclimatization to high altitude and better nourishment.
+In addition, we now provide meals that include superfoods as part of the ingredients for better acclimatization to high altitude and better nourishment.

-We are pioneers in gourmet trekking in the Himalayas.
-We provide a varied, interesting menu on treks throughout the Himalayas.
+We are pioneers in culinary trekking in the Himalayas.
+We provide a varied, exciting menu on treks throughout the Himalayas.
 Vegetarian, vegan, and gluten-free meals can be catered for upon request, and other special diets can be accommodated with advance notice.

 Trekking is not only fun, but it is beneficial for you.
 It helps in detoxifying the body while also nourishing the soul.
 Although to provide a better experience, we also tailor our meals to include superfoods as part of the ingredients to keep you fit and healthy while also assisting in acclimatization to high altitude.
 The combination of hiking in the pristine mountain air and healthy food makes trekking with us a complete adventure.
 Read More on Food and nutrition on our treks.